...

 Symptoms Of Drug Abuse

-Depending upon your drug of choice, the symptoms that suggest the presence of an addiction that requires treatment will vary.
+The symptoms of addiction that need treatment can vary based on the drug you use.
 In addition, different classes of drugs have other telltale signs that signify usage.

 In general, however, there are several signs that drug abuse or alcohol abuse is a severe problem.
-If you recognize some or all of the following things happening to someone you care about or happening in your own life, drug abuse may be an issue that needs to be addressed in treatment:
+If you notice any of the following issues in someone you care about or in your own life, drug abuse could be a problem.
+It may need treatment

 • Isolating from family and friends who don’t use drugs